wouter291/LetsMoveIt/README.md

 What things you need to install the software and how to install them:

-You will need the ur_modern_driver package from ThomasTimm.
+You will need the ur_modern_driver package from ros-industrial.
 You can intall this package by running the following lines:

 ```
 cd catkin_ws/src